SanRaph/drohealthapiassessment/README.md

 ```Python
 python3 manage.py runserver
 ```
-The API endpoints are now available to be used
+The API endpoints are now available for use.

 * [x] Registration
-Open Postman and register a user for by making a POST request to the address below and with a payload in json format.
-A sample has been provided below
+Open Postman, curl or Httpie and register a user by making a POST request to the address below and with a payload in json format.
 Endpoint

 ```Python